-Stanford ChEM-H provides funding to physician-scientists with a strong background in chemistry or molecular engineering to develop an independent research program, as they complete their clinical residency or fellowship.
-The program is designed for trainees who hold M.D./Ph.D. degrees and are committed to pursuing research-intensive training in any of the clinical departments at Stanford University.
+In 2017 and 2018, Stanford ChEM-H provided funding to physician-scientists with a strong background in chemistry or molecular engineering to develop an independent research program, as they complete their clinical residency or fellowship.
+The program was designed for trainees who hold M.D./Ph.D. degrees and are committed to pursuing research-intensive training in any of the clinical departments at Stanford University.
 Research areas of greatest interest are ones that bridge the physical sciences or engineering with medicine.